sweeks/multiviewer/docs/multiviewer-specification.md

 # Dual-use Buttons for Apple TV

-When:

-- `remote_mode == APPLE_TV`

-the dual-use buttons behave exactly like the Apple TV remote buttons of the same name, acting on the selected TV.
+In Apple TV remote mode (`remote_mode == APPLE_TV`), the dual-use buttons behave exactly like the Apple TV remote buttons of the same name, acting on the selected TV.

 - Arrows: **Up**, **Down**, **Left**, **Right**
 - **Select**